laminlabs/lamindb/docs/organize.md

 })
 ```

-When you work with structured data formats like `DataFrame` or `AnnData`, it often makes sense to validate the content of their features.
-After validation, the parsed feature values are automatically used for annotation.
-The easiest way to use validation and auto-annotation is the built-in schema `"valid_features"`:
+When you work with structured data formats like `DataFrame` or `AnnData`, you might want to validate their content.
+The easiest way validate a `DataFrame` is the built-in schema `"valid_features"`.
+Beyond validating the content, it will also auto-annotate the resulting artifact:

 ```python
 # validate columns in the dataframe and map them on features